jonluca/Churning-Flair-Selector-Site/README.md

 Fill out the sections in `config.js`, then start the application with `npm start` or `node bin/www`.

 The other part you'll need to change is the front end filtering logic in `public/js/main.js`.
 Currently it assumes a format similar to that in `public/data/flairs.json`, which is for airports, since this application was originally made for /r/churning.
 You'll want to change the logic around displaying, filtering, and retrieving the various flair options.

+## Maintenance

+This is currently maintained by @jonluca on GitHub and /u/JonLuca on reddit.
+Feel free to fork this and modify it for your subreddit.
+This site is provided with the MIT license.